CJMonahann/Find-a-Fragrance/README.md

 ## 🧠 How It Works

-Instead of relying on keyword matching, FragranceFinder uses **semantic embeddings** to represent both user queries and fragrance profiles in high-dimensional vector space.
+Instead of relying on keyword matching, Find a Fragrance uses **semantic embeddings** to represent both user queries and fragrance profiles in high-dimensional vector space.

 ### ✨ Example